sherr3h/Gaming-Text-Analysis/README.md

 # "MoodLearning.py"

 # Todo
-  * Complete corpus - Get all threads for trailers with an enormous amount of comments
+  * Get all threads for trailers with an enormous amount of comments
-  * More exploratory analysis
-  * Find a suitable sentiment analysis instrument  - POMS?
   * Financial data.
-How to find a proper time frame for strategy?
+How to find a proper timeframe for strategy?